jgauffin/Griffin.Data/docs/Article/Article.md

 * Part 4 - Building an application service using the generated code.
 * Part 5 - Summary and links.

-Before we get into the library itself, let's discuss my goals.
+Before we get into the library itself, let's discuss my design goals with Griffin.Data.

 ## The importance of encapsulation